Not finding what you're looking for? Get in touch at firstname.lastname@example.org

 How do you deal with emergency situations?

-The Dooinwell service is not an emergency alert system.
-Even with several daily check-ins, an event may occur at a time that will require several hours before our service raises an alert.
-The safety of an older adult first of all requires the capacity to contact emergency service at all times.
-But if an emergency situation has arisen and remains unnoticed, Dooinwell reduces the amount of time before the family gets aware, which is likely to mitigate the consequences of the event.
+The Dooinwell service is not primarily an emergency alert system.
+The safety of an older adult first of all requires the capacity to contact emergency services at all times, and the purpose of Dooinwell is neither to raise an alert with emergency services nor to dispatch first responders to the older adult's location.
+The goal of Dooinwell is to avoid that a situation remains unnoticed for too long, in order to mitigate its consequences.
+Dooinwell reduces the amount of time before the family gets aware of an event through proactive check-ins, the monitoring of outings, and an eased usage of Siri to request assistance.
 In addition, when things are actually going well, Dooinwell brings reliable confidence in your parent’s status rather than uncertainty.

 Can the older adult launch an alert?

 What smartphone and data plan are required to use the service ?

 The older adult needs to have access to at least an iPhone, iPad or iPod touch with internet connectivity when at home (Wi-Fi or mobile data), that runs iOS 14 or higher.
 For iPhone or iPad, a mobile data plan is optional and brings the added benefit of location tracking when the parent is on-the-go and carrying the device.
 In the eventuality of an alert, location tracking gives useful context information to assess the situation, but it is not required for the service to work.

 For the relatives who want to look after the older adult, an iPhone or iPad running iOS 14 or higher is required.
 A mobile data plan is critical for at least one of them to always be in capacity to receive alerts.
 Alerts are currently exclusively delivered as notifications, i.e. they require data connectivity and not just a mobile network.

 Our app for relatives comes with an Apple Watch app but activation requires an iPhone or iPad.